 The law in Colorado prohibits anyone from disposing of electronic waste into a Colorado landfill, as of July 2013.

-Electronics should be recycled at the Pitkin County Resource Recovery Center (landfill) for a small fee.
+Electronics should be recycled at the Pitkin County Solid Waste Center (landfill) for a small fee.
 Or, if you don't mind holding on to your items, the Environmental Health Department hosts an electronic recycling event in Aspen every year right around spring clean up time.

 Visit EPA's site for a map of all Certified Electronics Refurbishing and Recycling facilities in the US.